ahbarnett/fresnaq/README.md

 Please see our preprint here, and cite this if you use this software:

-  * Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT, Alex H. Barnett, 2020. `arxiv<https://arxiv.org/abs/2010.05978>`_.
+  * Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT, Alex H. Barnett, 2020. [arxiv](https://arxiv.org/abs/2010.05978)

+The codes used to generate all figures and tables in this paper is in the ``paper/fig_gen_codes`` directory.